-Only time will tell whether the courts will accept the responsibility to manage the costs incurred by parties and limiting same with a cap.
+At present, the courts do not accept the responsibility of managing costs incurred by parties and limiting same with a cap.
 To make provision for a procedure to manage costs, the High Court Rules will have to be amended to cater for class/group actions specifically.
+As per question 6.1 above, the taxing master will assess the costs claimed from the unsuccessful party.